curtissmith291/final_project/Group_Action_Items/Deliverable2_README/README.md

 ## Dataset

-Initially we used the following dataset from kaggle.
+Initially we used the following dataset from Kaggle.
 [Beer Tasting Profiles](https://www.kaggle.com/stephenpolozoff/top-beer-information)

-The beers were collected via webscraping from beeradvocate.com.
+The beers were collected via web scraping from beeradvocate.com.
 The top 50 beers from each beer style was added to the dataset.

 ### Preliminary Data Preprocessing